-1 The Senior Leader with responsibility for attendance is: Mark Willis - Assistant Headteacher and DSL mwillis@queenelizabeths.com The attendance admin officer is: Louise Marshall - Senior Attendance Officer Imarshall@queenelizabeths.com Kelsey Gale - Attendance Officer kgale@queenelizabeths.com To tell your school that your child is going to be absent, you should: Please tell us by 8.35 am at the latest.
-Telephone the school on and leave a message giving your child's name, tutor group and reason for absence or complete the online absence form at www.queenelizabeths.com If a parent is concerned about their child's attendance, they should: Speak with the child's tutor in the first instance.
+The Senior Leader with responsibility for attendance is: Mark Willis - Assistant Headteacher and DSL mwillis@queenelizabeths.com

+The Attendance Team:

+Louise Marshall - Senior Attendance Officer

+Imarshall@queenelizabeths.com

+Kelsey Gale - Attendance Officer

+kgale@queenelizabeths.com

+To tell your school that your child is going to be absent, you should:

+Please tell us by 8.00 am at the latest.

+Complete the online absence form at www.queenelizabeths.com or telephone the school and leave a message giving your child's name, tutor group and reason for absence.

+If a parent is concerned about their child's attendance, they should:

+Speak with the child's tutor in the first instance.
 You can arrange that by emailing the tutor.

 If you have already done that and remain concerned, you can speak to Louise Marshall - Senior Attendance Officer.
-You can arrange that by emailing Imarshall@queenelizabeths.com Other key staff involved in supporting attendance are: Head of House Via email absence for your child, you should: Obtain the 'Request for Leave of Absence form' from the school website or office.
-Complete this form and give it to the school as early as possible before the requested absence is due to happen. ------------------------------------- ---
+You can arrange that by emailing lmarshall@queenelizabeths.com

+Other key staff involved in supporting attendance are: Head of House Via email

+If you wish to request a leave of absence for your child, you should:

+Obtain the 'Request for Leave of Absence form' from the school website or office.
+Complete this form and give it to the school as early as possible before the requested absence is due to happen.

+Wider support

-Wider support Wider support is available, please see links below for more information:
+Wider support is available, please see links below for more information:

 - West Sussex website for resources to help Emotionally Based School Avoidance

 - Dorset SENDIASS

 - BCP SENDIASS

 - Dorset Education Advice Line

+- Is my child too ill for school?